-Universal Cells is a therapeutic genome editing company using a nuclease-free technology platform to efficiently and accurately edit any gene, without off-target cutting.
+Universal Cells is a therapeutic genome editing company.
+The company uses a nuclease-free technology platform for efficient and accurate editing of any chromosomal gene, without off-target cutting.

-The company is developing therapeutics that target the underlying genetic causes of diseases and HLA-engineered Universal Donor Cells that are rejection-free, off-the-shelf stem cell products that are compatible with everyone.
+Universal Cells is developing HLA-engineered Universal Donor Cells that are off-the-shelf stem cell products compatible with everyone.
 No immune suppression.
 No donor matching.
 No rejection.

 In addition, the company is developing therapeutics that target and correct the underlying genetic causes of diseases.